TERMITE TREATMENTS IN SPECIFIC AREAS HOW TO KILL TERMITES IN specific areas

 5. Other uses

-Whenever and wherever you need to inject any liquid or foam, use MABI Injectors to make sure your product is where it should be.
+Whenever and wherever you need to inject any liquid or foam, use MABI Injectors to make sure your product is where it should be with no backflow issue.